 About the Assessment Center

 The Assessment Center provides the opportunity to apply information from the program in various simulated situations/stations.
 Successful completion of each station in the Assessment Center results in the awarding of APTA CI credentialing.
 Each participant must attend all sessions of the course and assessment center in its entirety to be eligible for credentialing.
 The Level 1 course is a two-day course that may be offered in several different configurations, depending on the accessibility and needs of learners.

 - The course and Assessment Center will be useful for both new and experienced PT and PTA educators involved with clinical education.
 Although the information presented covers the basic skills for CIs, the interactive tasks and large- and small-group discussions will be of benefit even to experienced educators.

 - PTs and PTAs who successfully complete this course will receive a credential, which verifies their status as an APTA CI as well as 1.6 CEUs, which may be used to satisfy licensure renewal requirements.

-*Included as part of the course registration fee are the online Level 2 manual (hard copy manuals are available for an additional fee upon request), Assessment Center, CI Level 2 credential and CEU certificate(s), CI Level 2 credential pin, and registry in an APTA database.
+*Included as part of APTA's course registration fee are the Level 2 manual, Assessment Center, CI Level 2 credential and CEU certificate(s), CI Level 2 credential pin, and registry in an APTA database.
 Additional fees by the sponsoring organization may apply to cover course related expenses.
 For more information, contact firstname.lastname@example.org.